FPL Bonus Points System Explained

 Where to find FPL Bonus Points

-Which Players are Good & Bad for Bonus?
+Which Players are Good & Bad for Bonus Points?

 Due to the way the bonus points system works in FPL, there are certain players who are going to be better or worse for bonuses, and it’s worth knowing about these players.